 Consistent with studies by Anggiasari et al. (2016), which highlight the significant role of cleanliness and freshness in influencing consumer decisions to purchase organic vegetables, our study finds that consumers in Batu prioritize vegetable hygiene (score 3.93), vegetable freshness (score 3.91), and product price (score 3.88).
 These factors collectively influence their purchasing decisions.
-Additionally, the research by Aufanada et al. (2017) concurs, revealing that the price of organic vegetables impacts customer behavior, influencing purchasing decisions and their willingness to pay higher prices.
-The strong influence of quality characteristics on consumer willingness to pay for organic vegetable products is consistent with Rodriguez et al.'s (2007) findings, indicating that customers are willing to pay higher prices for organic food products due to their superior quality and inherent superiority.
+Additionally, the research by Aufanada et al. (2017) concurs avealing that the price of organic vegetables impacts customer behavior, influencing purchasing decisions and their willingness to pay higher prices.
+To strong influence of quality characteristics on consumer willingness to pay for an anic vegetable products is consistent with Rodriguez et al.'s (2007) findings, indicating that customers are willing to pay higher prices for organic food products due to their superiority.